 (a) The Fund is subject to the Peruvian tax regime.
-The income tax rate as of December 31, 2017 and 2016 was 29.5 and 28 percent, respectively, on taxable income after calculating employees profit sharing, which, in accordance with current regulations, is calculated, in the case of the Fund, applying a rate of 5 percent on net taxable income.
+The income tax rate as of December 31, 2018 and 2017 was 29.5 percent, on taxable income after calculating workers' profit sharing, which, in accordance with current regulations, is calculated, in the case of the Fund, applying a rate of 5 percent on net taxable income.

 In accordance with L.D.
-N°1261, published on December 10, 2016 and effective as of January 1, 2017, the applicable income tax rate on the taxable income, after deducting the employees ́ profit sharing, will be, from the 2017 fiscal year onwards, 29.5 percent.
+N°1261, published on December 10, 2016 and effective as of January 1, 2017, the applicable income tax rate on the taxable income, after deducting the workers' profit sharing, will be, from the 2017 fiscal year onwards, 29.5 percent.